josephmontes/VAA/README.md

 ![Screenshot 2023-09-05 170211](https://github.com/josephmontes/VAA/assets/125607783/3a8e5bdc-e03b-4a7a-92e6-a13b4787ba7a)

-- The 65 point difference in wOBA highlights that all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone
+- The 65 point difference in wOBA highlights that all -4.5° 4-Seam Fastballs are **not** equally effective, and it emphasizes the importance of getting it in the top parts of the zone

 ### CONCLUSIONS
 - 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more